 Before approving a BLA, the FDA will conduct a pre-approval inspection of the manufacturing facilities for the new product to determine whether the facilities comply with cGMPs.
 The FDA will not approve the product unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 In addition, before approving a BLA, the FDA may also audit data from clinical trials to ensure compliance with GCP requirements.
 After the FDA evaluates the application, manufacturing process and manufacturing facilities, it may issue an approval letter or a Complete Response Letter.
 An approval letter authorizes commercial marketing of the product with specific prescribing information for specific indications.
 A Complete Response Letter indicates that the review cycle of the application is complete and the application will not be approved in its present form.
 A Complete Response Letter usually describes all of the specific deficiencies in the BLA identified by the FDA.
-The Complete Response Letter may require additional clinical trial(s), and/or other significant and time-consuming requirements related to clinical trials, preclinical studies or manufacturing.
+The Complete Response Letter may require additional clinical data and/or an additional pivotal Phase 3 clinical trial(s), and/or other significant and time-consuming requirements related to clinical trials, preclinical studies or manufacturing.
 If a Complete Response Letter is issued, the applicant may either resubmit the BLA, addressing all of the deficiencies identified in the letter, withdraw the application or request a hearing.
 Even if such data and information is submitted, the FDA may ultimately decide that the BLA does not satisfy the criteria for approval.
 Data obtained from clinical trials are not always conclusive, and the FDA may interpret data differently than we interpret the same data.

 There is no assurance that the FDA will ultimately approve a product for marketing in the United States, and we may encounter significant difficulties or costs during the review process.
 If a product receives marketing approval, the approval may be significantly limited to specific populations, severities of allergies, and dosages or the indications for use may otherwise be limited, which could restrict the commercial value of the product.
 Further, the FDA may require that certain contraindications, warnings or precautions be included in the product labeling or may condition the approval of the BLA on other changes to the proposed labeling, development of adequate controls and specifications, or a commitment to conduct post-market testing or clinical trials and surveillance to monitor the effects of approved products.
 For example, the FDA may require Phase 4 testing which involves clinical trials designed to further assess the product's safety and effectiveness and may require testing and surveillance programs to monitor the safety of approved products that have been commercialized.
 The FDA may also place other conditions on approvals including the requirement for a Risk Evaluation and Mitigation Strategy, or REMS, to assure the safe use of the product.
 If the FDA concludes a REMS is needed, the sponsor of the BLA must submit a proposed REMS.
-The FDA will not approve the BLA without an approved REMS, if required. a REMS could include medication guides, physician communication plans, or elements to assure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
+The FDA will not approve the BLA without an approved REMS, if required. a REMS could include medication guides, physician communication plans, or elements to assure safe use, such as restricted distribution methods, patient registrics and other risk minimization tools.
 Any of these limitations on approval or marketing could restrict the commercial promotion, distribution, prescription or dispensing of products.
 Product approvals may be withdrawn for non-compliance with regulatory standards or based on the results of post-market studies or surveillance programs.
-Additionally, post-approval, many types of changes to the approved product, such as adding new indications, changing manufacturing processes and adding labeling claims, are subject to further testing requirements and FDA review and approval.
-Such post-approval requirements can be costly and time-consuming and can affect the potential market and profitability of the product.
+Additionally, post-approval, many types of changes to the approved product, such as adding new indications, chang